 The most durable and easy-to-use pacifier clips are the ones with plastic clips.
 Metal clips could rust or hurt your little one, so I really recommend the plastic types.
 A few of the more popular choices include the following:

-- Babygoal pacifier clip Solid color: Made with safety in mind this clip is made of polyester with a safe plastic clip.
+- Babygoal pacifier clip: Made with safety in mind this clip is made of polyester with a safe plastic clip.
 It’s durable, BPA free and suitable for all ages.

 - Stadela baby pacifier clip: This clip is made from resin and is Phthalate-free which means it will never rust.
 It’s made to universally fit all types of pacifiers.